 - After the Hearing

-Both before and during your hearing, you will need to make decisions and provide information to the hearing panel.
-You should read the Lynchburg College Honor and Student Conduct Codes and Regulations, which are also published in The Hornet.
+You are encouraged to read the Lynchburg College Honor and Student Conduct Codes and Regulations, which are also published in The Hornet.

 Hearing participants may include any or all of the following: